-C. Each school in Suffolk Public Schools will make reasonably available, with available resources, guidance and counseling services to all students as provided in 8-
+Each school in Suffolk Public Schools will make reasonably available, with D. available resources, guidance and counseling services to all students as provided in 8-VAC20-620-10.

-VAC20-620-10.
 Students may participate in counseling services that may benefit the student's overall well-being.
 To the extent possible, parents will be given the opportunity to object before counseling services pertaining to gender are given, unless Suffolk Public Schools is of the opinion that to require parental consent would pose a danger to the student's health and mental wellness.
+Each school in Suffolk Public Schools will make reasonably available, with available resources, guidance and counseling services to all students as provided in 8 VAC20-620-10 and pursuant to parental notification requirements therein, including that, no student will be required to participate in any counseling program to which the student's parent object.
+Except with regard to eligible students, parents must be informed and given an opportunity to object before counseling services pertaining to gender are given.
 All school personnel must adhere to legal standards of confidentiality relating to information about a student's gender identity, legal name, or sex assigned at birth.
 In addition to adhering to all legal standards of confidentiality, school personnel must treat information relating to a student's gender identity as being particularly sensitive, must not disclose it to other students and other parents, but must disclose to the parent of any student, unless such disclosure would pose a danger to the student's health and mental wellness, and to other school personnel with a legitimate educational interest.
-No policy, guidance, training, or other written material issued by Suffolk Public Schools may encourage or instruct teachers to conceal material information about a student from the student's parents, unless the student for health and safety reasons has requested that information not be disclosed to the student's parents.
+No policy, guidance, training, or other written material issued by Suffolk Public Schools may encourage or instruct teachers to conceal material information about a student from the student's parents. unless the student for health and safety reasons has requested that information not be disclosed to the student's parents.
 Suffolk Public Schools will also comply with all laws that prohibit disclosure of information to parents, including but not limited to Virginia Code § 22.1-272.1(B) that prohibits parental contact where student is at imminent risk of suicide related to parental abuse or neglect.
-Suffolk Public Schools may designate an administrator or counselor to speak directly with the student and the student's parents regarding any questions or concerns that the student may have pertaining to gender, if requested to do so by the student.
+At the request of parents, Suffolk Public Schools may should designate an administrator or counselor to speak directly with the student and the student's parents regarding any questions or concerns that the student may have pertaining to gender.-if requested to do so by the student.
 This provision does not apply with regard to eligible students.